cake-contrib/Cake.Issues.PullRequests.AzureDevOps/examples/pullrequest-id.md

 Description: Example how to use the Cake.Issues.PullRequests.Tfs addin with pull request id.
 ---
-This example shows how to write issues as comments to a Team Foundation Server (TFS) or Visual Studio Team Services (VSTS) pull request while using pull request id.
+This example shows how to write issues as comments to a Team Foundation Server (TFS) or Azure DevOps pull request while using pull request id.

-To write issues as comments to TFS or VSTS pull requests you need to import the core addin, the core pull request addin, the TFS/VSTS support including the Cake TFS addin, and one or more issue providers, in this example for JetBrains InspectCode:
+To write issues as comments to TFS or Azure DevOps pull requests you need to import the core addin, the core pull request addin, the TFS/Azure DevOps support including the Cake TFS addin, and one or more issue providers, in this example for JetBrains InspectCode:

 ```csharp